-The main benefits of mugwort tea include its ability to ease menstrual pain, improve digestion, reduce anxiety and depression, promote dream retention, help with weight loss efforts, strengthen the immune system, detoxify the body and help regulate diabetes.
-This specialty tea also has some side effects, such as allergic reactions and pregnancy complications.
-The active components in mugwort tea are also very powerful, and can be toxic in excessive amounts.
+The main benefits of mugwort tea might include its ability to possibly ease menstrual pain, improve digestion, reduce anxiety and depression, promote dream retention, help with weight loss efforts, strengthen the immune system, and detoxify the body.
+This specialty tea might have some side effects, such as allergic reactions and pregnancy complications.
+The active components in mugwort tea are also very powerful and can be toxic in excessive amounts.

 Mugwort tea has been in use for thousands of years in a number of different cultures, ranging from Europe to China, and has long been praised for its medicinal benefits.
 It was also the key ingredient in brewing beer for centuries before using hops came into favor.
-Scientifically known as Artemisia vulgaris, the mugwort plant is a tall shrub that is closely related to sunflowers, and its leaves, flowers and roots are all used for their nutrient content.
-The specific benefits of mugwort tea are mainly due to the presence of flavonoids, triterpenes and other antioxidant compounds, as well as vitamin A, vitamin K, vitamin E, potassium, iron, calcium and various B-family vitamins.
+Scientifically known as Artemisia vulgaris, the mugwort plant is a tall shrub that is closely related to sunflowers, and its leaves, flowers, and roots are all used for their nutrient content.
+The specific benefits of mugwort tea are mainly due to the possible presence of flavonoids, triterpenes, and other antioxidant compounds, as well as possibly vitamin A, vitamin K, vitamin E, potassium, iron, calcium, and various B-family vitamins.

 Mugwort Tea Benefits

-Drinking mugwort tea is highly recommended for people suffering with insomnia, anxiety, painful menstruations, digestive issues, obesity, weak immunity, diabetes, depression, inflammation, colds, coughs, flu, respiratory infections and kidney problems.
+Drinking mugwort tea might be beneficial for people suffering from insomnia, anxiety, painful menstruations, digestive issues, obesity, weak immunity, depression, inflammation, colds, coughs, flu, respiratory infections, and kidney problems.

-Anxiety and Depression: With its powerful nervine qualities, mugwort tea is very good for treating anxiety, depression and chronic stress levels.
-This can help relieve stress on your nervous and metabolic system, and improve your quality of life if anxiety is something you experience on a daily basis.
+With its powerful nervine qualities, mugwort tea might be very good for treating anxiety, depression, and chronic stress levels.
+This might help relieve stress on your nervous and metabolic system and may improve your quality of life if anxiety is something you experience on a daily basis.

-Weight Loss: With a range of B-family vitamins in this herbal tea, you can significantly boost your metabolism and increase passive fat-burning.
-This can help with weight loss efforts and help your body operate at a higher level of energy and efficiency.
+With a possible range of B-family vitamins in this herbal tea, you might significantly boost your metabolism and might increase passive fat-burning.
+This may help with weight loss efforts and might help your body operate at a higher level of energy and efficiency.

-Indigestion: Mugwort tea has been used to settle the stomach and ease indigestion for generations.
-It can stimulate the appetite, reduce bloating and cramping, and counter unpleasant conditions like constipation and diarrhea.
-Some of the active compounds can also stimulate the production of bile, which can speed digestion.
+Mugwort tea might have been used to settle the stomach and ease indigestion for generations.
+It might stimulate the appetite, reduce bloating and cramping, and may counter unpleasant conditions like constipation and diarrhea.
+Some of the active compounds might also stimulate the production of bile, which can speed digestion.

-Menstrual Pain: One of the major uses of mugwort tea is in the treatment of dysmenorrhea, more commonly known as menstrual cramps.
-It is also known to stimulate and regulate menstruation, and support the body as it changes through menopause.
-However, it should be avoided by women who are pregnant, as the stimulation of menses can cause miscarriage and trigger premature labor.
+One of the major uses of mugwort tea might be in the treatment of dysmenorrhea, more commonly known as menstrual cramps.
+It might also stimulate and regulate menstruation and support the body as it changes through menopause.
+However, it should be avoided by women who are pregnant, as the stimulation of menses might cause miscarriage and trigger premature labor.

-Diuretic Properties: The diuretic properties of mugwort tea mean that it stimulates urination, which is the body’s best means of eliminating toxins.
-Mugwort tea is also linked to cleansing the kidneys and bladder, reducing the chances of infection and improving function.
-It can also stimulate sweating, which will further eliminate toxins from the body through the skin.
+The possible diuretic properties of mugwort tea mean that it stimulates urination, which can be the body’s best means of eliminating toxins.
+Mugwort tea might also be linked to cleansing the kidneys and bladder, and maybe reducing the chances of infection and improving function.
+It can also stimulate sweating, which might further eliminate toxins from the body through the skin.

-Immune System: The high concentration of vitamin C and other active antioxidants makes this tea an excellent choice for boosting the immune system.
-The vitamin C can stimulate the production of white blood cells, and also act as an antioxidant, which can neutralize free radicals that cause inflammation and weaken the body’s defenses.
+The possible high concentration of vitamin C and other active antioxidants might make this tea an excellent choice for boosting the immune system.
+Vitamin C might stimulate the production of white blood cells, and also can act as an antioxidant, which can neutralize free radicals that cause inflammation and weaken the body’s defenses.

-Vision Health: Vitamin A is found in mugwort tea, and acts as a strong antioxidant for vision health.
-More specifically, this beta carotene-derived vitamin is able to prevent macular degeneration and slow the development of cataracts.
+Vitamin A might be found in mugwort tea and may act as a strong antioxidant for vision health.
+More specifically, this beta carotene-derived vitamin might be able to prevent macular degeneration and slow the development of cataracts.

-Bone Mineral Density: Traditional beliefs hold that mugwort tea is an excellent mineralizer for the bones, helping to increase bone mineral density and preventing age-related bone disorders, such as osteoporosis.
-The high levels of potassium, iron and calcium found in this tea certainly help support this benefit.
+Traditional beliefs hold that mugwort tea might be an excellent mineralizer for the bones, might help to increase bone mineral density, and may prevent age-related bone disorders, such as osteoporosis.
+The possible high levels of potassium, iron, and calcium found in this tea can help support this benefit.

-Vivid Dreams: For centuries, mugwort tea was praised for its “psychic” and even “hallucinogenic” properties, and has long been used to stimulate vivid dreams.
+For centuries, mugwort tea was praised for its “psychic” and even “hallucinogenic” properties and has long been used to stimulate vivid dreams.
 It is purportedly able to help you remember dreams as well, and experience those rare lucid dreams that are so few and far between.

 Uses and Side Effects

-Mugwort tea is used around the world, and is naturalized in most countries due to its popularity, but there are also side effects that need to be considered.
-Mugwort contains trace amounts of thujone, a toxic substance that can be very dangerous in high concentrations, but only in extremely high concentrations would this be a problem when drinking mugwort tea.
+Mugwort tea is used around the world and is naturalized in most countries due to its popularity, but there are also side effects that need to be considered.
+Mugwort might contain trace amounts of thujone, a toxic substance that can be very dangerous in high concentrations, but only in extremely high concentrations would this be a problem when drinking mugwort tea.
 That being said, there are other side effects that do occur in certain people.

 - Pregnancy – While the level of thujone found in mugwort tea is low and likely safe for the majority of tea-drinkers, pregnant women should avoid this tea, as thujone is known to stimulate menstruation.
-Therefore, it can cause miscarriages and pregnancy complications.
-Breast-feeding women should also avoid drinking this tea, as some of the active components, including thujone, can be passed into the breast milk and negatively affect the infant.
+Therefore, it might cause miscarriages and pregnancy complications.
+Breastfeeding women should also avoid drinking this tea, as some of the active components, including thujone, might be passed into the breast milk and might negatively affect the infant.

 How Do You Make Mugwort Tea?